+Clements came to Baylor in 2008 with head coach Art Briles following five seasons on the University of Houston staff.
 The Houston offense ranked as one of the nation’s most prolific, in large part due to Clements’ and Philip Montgomery’s contributions.
 In the 2007 regular-season, Houston ranked fourth nationally in total offense (513.17 ypg), 10th in rushing offense (239.92 ypg), 17th in scoring offense (36.33 ppg) and 27th in passing offense (273.25 ypg).

 Cougar offensive lineman Jeff Akeroyd earned 2007 first-team All-Conference USA honors and Sebastian Vollmer earned honorable mention and was later selected in by the New England Patriots in the second round of the 2008 NFL Draft.